adamnew123456/myweb/README.markdown

  - __Searchable__ (Both by URL, but also by tags)
  - __Hyperlinked__ (To make referring to other commentary easier)

+## Frontends

+There are currently two frontends to myweb:

+ - `myweb-tk` is a Tkinter-based frontend, which is discussed below.
+ - `myweb-web` is an HTML frontend powered by the wsgiref server.
+It can be accessed at port 8080 on localhost.

 ## The myweb UI

 ### Searches